slaclab/Simple-ZCU216-Example/README.md

 <!--- ######################################################## -->

-# How to make the SD memory card for the first time
+# How to make the SD memory card for the "first time"

 1) Creating Two Partitions.
 Refer to URL below

 https://xilinx-wiki.atlassian.net/wiki/x/EYMfAQ

 2) Copy For the boot images, simply copy the files to the FAT partition.
 This typically will include system.bit, BOOT.BIN, image.ub, and boot.scr.
-Here's an example:
+Here's an example (assuming SD drive is "/dev/sde")

 ```bash
 sudo mount /dev/sde1 /u1/boot